nus-sps/modules.sp3172/Assessments and Assessors.md

 **Supplemental Material/appendix**: Additional figures, videos, and elaboration on methods and computational analysis.

 ### Poster Presentation
-> #### *10% | Group*
+> #### *10%* | *Group*

 The purpose of a scientific poster is to visually present a summary of your research that complements your interactions with other SPS students or examiner during a poster session.
 Similar to slides in your presentation, a poster is a visual aid that supports your oral communication of information.

+### Mid Semester Abstract/Presentation
+> #### *10%* | *Group*

+!!!
+Information provided is subject to change
+!!!

+The purpose of the mid semester presentations are for students to practice scientific communication via writing an abstract and speaking to an audience about their research project.
+Presentations will be assessed using the same rubrics meant for the final Oral Presentation to give students a gauge of their work and to receive feedback.
+Further details will be provided later in the semester.

 ### Oral Presentation (Congress)
-> #### *20% | Individual*
+> #### *20%* | *Individual*

 **Duration**: Each group will be allocated a 25-minute time slot, comprising of 15 minutes of presentation, 7 minutes of Q&A and 3 minutes of buffer time to set up the slides and to pack up after the entire presentation.